whats2000/GriffinOWO/README.md

 4. Flare Range Marker: Display the range of the flare
 5. Flare Timer: Flare Timer will display the flare time when you are in flare range
 6. Terminator Exchange Click: Will exchange your attack and use keybind while holding the terminator
+7. Terminator Hide Animation: Will disable the Terminator left click swing animation
-7. Shadow Warp Marker: Shadow Warp Marker will draw a radius circle when in valid distance, this only work with a blade with Shadow Warp Scroll only
+8. Shadow Warp Marker: Shadow Warp Marker will draw a radius circle when in valid distance, this only work with a blade with Shadow Warp Scroll only

 ### Crimson Island
 1. Broke Hype Detect: Detect Hype stopped grand combat xp without using the book of state